You know that feeling of returning to your very own kitchen after a long time away from home?

 Greens and cheese are a pairing I can always get down with.
 What are your favorite duos?

+Parmesan and romaine, like in a classic Caesar salad?
 Goat cheese and arugula?
-Parmesan and spinach?
 Gorgonzola and iceberg?

 Share your favorite combos in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 30, 2015.
 Last updated: February 28, 2021 at 14:17 pm.
 With additional writing and editing by Fanny Slater and Allison Sidhu.